our-story-media/ourstory-server/README.md

 # Development

 Use the `docker/dev/docker-compose` file provided to start a local development environment.
-This includes a basic redis, mongodb and Our Story installation with volume maps to the local development files.
+This includes a basic redis, mongodb and Indaba installation with volume maps to the local development files.

 Once started with `docker-compose up`, the server will be accesible at [http://localhost]().